api-integration-samples/appintegration-tf-sample/README.md

 ## Application Integration TF Sample

-This is a sample Terraform deployment that enables `Application Integration`, a `Service Account`, a `Storage Bucket` and 3 `Integration Connectors` in a Google Cloud project.
+This is a sample Terraform deployment that enables the Google Cloud service Application Integration, as well as provisions optional connectors that you can configure.

-The configuration included is for these 3 connectors as examples:
+Supported connectors:
-- Vertex AI
+- Vertex AI - turn on with the `use_vertexai=true` variable
-- Google Translate
+- Google Translate - turn on with the `use_google_translate=true` variable
-- Google Cloud Storage
+- Google Cloud Storage - turn on with the `use_storage=true` variable

-This is intended to be an example of how a Terraform deployment for `Application Integration` and associated `Integration Connectors` can be structured.
+- Salesforce - turn on with the `use_salesforce=true` variable

 ### Deployment